- 36 hours a week

 The work is performed together with laboratory specialists, laboratory technicians and a senior bio-informatician.
 In addition, you will work in close collaboration with bioinformaticians from the department of Human Genetics and laboratory information management system administrators.

-ProfileWe are looking for a highly motivated bioinformatician with the ability to work in an interdisciplinary environment at the cutting edge of science.
-Further:
+ProfileWe are looking for a highly motivated bioinformatician or software engineer with the ability to work in an interdisciplinary environment at the cutting edge of translational science.
+Furthermore:

-- You have a master’s degree or PhD in Computer Science, Software engineering, Bioinformatics or equivalent.
+- You have a master’s degree in Computer Science, Software Engineering, Bioinformatics or equivalent.

-- Strong computer programming skills, experienced with software development, preferably in Java.
+- Strong computer programming skills, preferably in Java and R.

-- Experience with Linux and preferably with high performance computing systems.
+- Experience with Linux and preferably with high performance computing systems (Slurm).

-- Preferably you have prior experience with proteomics/metabolomics.
+- Preferably, you have prior experience with molecular laboratory techniques such as proteomics and metabolomics.